muawiz-farooqi/library-management-system/README.md

 Welcome to our library management system project!
 We are excited to introduce our user-friendly GUI interface that simplifies the process of managing library resources.
 Our project is designed with Python's tkinter.ttk module as the front end and SQLite as the back end, providing a powerful and efficient tool for librarians and library users alike.
 Each section of our GUI allows users to execute SQL queries by simply giving input and pressing a button!

-## Installation and Startup Proccess
+## Installation and Startup Process
 - Download the zipped repository
 - Install python https://www.python.org/downloads/release/python-3113/
 - Install sqlite https://www.sqlite.org/2023/sqlite-tools-win32-x86-3410200.zip